Nos,

 Sat May 31: Occupation of media park in front of NOS headquarters

-On Saturday May 31 from 12:00, we will occupy the Hilversum media park in front of the NOS headquarters with hundreds of rebels.
+On Saturday May 31, we occupied the Hilversum media park in front of the NOS headquarters with hundreds of rebels.
 We demand that NOS takes its responsibility with honest reporting without misleading frames, without fake neutrality, and without false balance.
+If not, we will keep coming back.
+So, get involved and join us.
 NOS, Tell The Truth!

 Extinction Rebellion stands firm for press freedom.
 Whether it is about the climate and ecological crisis or the genocide in Gaza, we need our press to not be guided by the interests of governments and big polluting companies, but that fearlessly tells the truth.
 Therefore, we demand that NOS, the broadcaster we all pay taxes for, takes its responsibility.
 NOS, Tell The Truth!
 Stop using misleading frames and fake neutrality, stop hiding behind false balance.
 The Netherlands deserves honest reporting, including a weekly climate newscast that focuses on climate justice.